How my own ‘Eat Pray Love’ turned into the business of my dreams

 A breakup.
 A wild, messy breakup.

-At the time, I had just quit my 9-5 job, and was focusing full-time on my new business Canupy.
+At the time, I had just quit my 9-5 job, and was focusing full-time on my agency Canupy.

 I’m not gonna sugarcoat things – it was a ROUGH time.
 It felt like everything was crashing down at once.